-1. Show up and be present!
+2. Show up and be present!

 To succeed in this course, your attendance is required.
 You will NOT be allowed to make up, for credit, work missed due to unexcused absences or cuts.
 If you are absent, it is YOUR responsibility to get the assignments you missed and to make them up within two days of your absence.
-All homework assignments will be posted to Canvas each day by 2:45pm.
-If you are absent the day an assessment is given, then you are expected to schedule a time to make-up the assessment immediately upon your return to school (even if your class does not meet the day you return).
+All homework assignments will be posted to Canvas each day by 3pm.
+If you are absent the day an assessment is given, then you are expected to schedule a time to make-up the assessment immediately upon your return to school.
+Please schedule a time via email.

-You are expected to arrive to class on time every day with the necessary materials.
-Before class begins, your materials should be out on your desk and your cell phone should be "parked."
+You are expected to arrive to the classroom on time every day with the necessary materials.
+Before class begins, your materials should be out on your desk and your cell phone should be off and away.
 A notebook, writing utensil (pencil, blue or black ink), and your graphing calculator (TI 84 is recommended) are the necessary materials.
-It is an expectation that you will turn your phone off (or turn it on silent mode, NOT vibrate) and place it in an assigned numerical "parking lot" space provided by your teacher.
-The cell phone parking lot is located in a secure and visible location in the classroom.
-Cell phone retrieval will occur at the end of class or when needed for academic purposes as expressly stated by your teacher.
+It is an expectation that you will turn your phone off (or turn it on silent mode, NOT vibrate) to limit distractions and be present.